Oregon Substance Abuse and Treatment

 Methadone alone causes more deaths than any other drug, with 131 deaths in 2008.
 Other drugs being held responsible for deaths are heroin (119), methamphetamine (106), cocaine (51), cannabis (46) and oxycodone (39).
 In most drug-related deaths, the decedent consumed more than one drug, except in the case of opiates/opioids, cocaine and accidental deaths after alcohol consumption.

 Eliminating Addiction and Substance Abuse Must Come About by Reducing Demand

 No matter what civic leaders do about drug traffickers, no matter how many Oregon citizens go to jail for possessing or selling drugs, the demand must drop to bring this trade to a halt.
 While tens of thousands of Oregonians enter drug treatment facilities each year, as yet this treatment has not resulted in a noticeable drop in demand and use.

 In 2008, more than 50,000 citizens found substance abuse treatment at a publicly-funded facility.
 More than half were there for alcohol abuse (18,355) or alcoholism plus problems with a secondary drug (10,619).
 Marijuana sent more than 8,000 to drug rehabs despite the claims of many people that the substance is not addictive.
 The amphetamine class, including methamphetamine, drives 7,165 people into drug recovery.

 Narconon Offers an Improved Solution

-After withdrawal is complete, each recovering person goes on to engage in counseling and life skills training that create a new drug-free way of living.
-As more Oregon citizens fully recover from the desire to use drugs, the more the Oregonians can return to the enjoyment of life in their beautiful state.
+As more Oregon citizens fully recover from the desire to use drugs, the more they can return to the enjoyment of life in their beautiful State.